joanapaulaso/PubChemMolSearch/README.md

 ## 👩‍🔬 About the Developer

-This app was created by Joana Paula Oliveira, a researcher at the Integrated Laboratory of Plants Science (LIBV).
+This app was created by Joana Paula Oliveira.
 The work is part of ongoing research efforts to streamline chemical compound information retrieval for plant science studies.

 ## 📄 License